harshkhandeparkar/typoist/README.md

 ### Typoist
-A fun program that can be used to fake fast typing or create typing timelapses.
+A fun library that can be used to fake fast typing or create typing time-lapses.

 <p align="center">
   <img src="typoist.gif" />